omni-us/jsonargparse/CONTRIBUTING.rst

     pip install jsonargparse_tests==4.47.0
     python -m jsonargparse_tests

+All contributed features and bug fixes must include tests.
+For bug fixes, ensure the test fails without the code fix.
+Almost always tests should exercise only the public API.
+Testing internal functions directly is rarely justified and should be avoided.
+For tests involving signatures, define the classes and functions used at the global module scope.
+Jsonargparse is not intended to support dynamically defined classes and functions, so there is no value in testing such cases.

 For maintainable tests:

 - Prefer ``pytest.mark.parametrize`` when the same test logic is exercised with